jundalisay/spblist/content/en/research/sarkar/microvita/chapter-07.md

 ---
-title: "The Theory of Microvita and Its Possible Effects on Society – Section A"
+title: "The Theory of Microvita and Its Possible Effects on Society"
+# Section A
 heading: "Chapter 7"
 description: "Microvitum is the inner secret of life, and of vital progress in three fields"
 image: "/covers/mv.png"